GabeScott/standard-works-vault/General Conference/2021 April - Ye Shall Be Free.md

 This went on until we met with Elder and Sister Hutchings, the first senior missionary couple called to serve in Zaire (known today as DR of Congo or Congo-Kinshasa).
 When we started meeting with these wonderful missionaries, who were like angels that came from God, I noticed that something started to change in our family.
 After our baptism, we truly started to progressively have a new lifestyle because of the restored gospel.
 The words of Christ began to enlarge our souls.
 They began to enlighten our understanding and became delicious to us, as the truths that we received were discernible and we could see the light, and this light grew brighter and brighter daily.

-This understanding of the why of the gospel was helping us to become more like the Savior.
+This understanding of the *why* of the gospel was helping us to become more like the Savior.
 The size of our home did not change; neither did our social conditions.
 But I witnessed a change of heart in my parents as we prayed daily, morning and evening.
 We studied the Book of Mormon; we held family home evening; we truly became a family.
 Every Sunday we woke up at 6:00 a.m. to prepare to go to church, and we would travel for hours to attend Church meetings every week without complaining.
 It was a wonderful experience to witness.
-We, who had previously walked in darkness, chased darkness from among us (see Doctrine and Covenants 50:25) and saw “great light” (2 Nephi 19:2).
+We, who had previously walked in darkness, chased darkness from among us (see [[D&C 50.25|Doctrine and Covenants 50:25]]) and saw “great light” ([[2 Nephi 19.2|2 Nephi 19:2]]).

 I remember one day when I was not willing to wake up early in the morning for our family prayer, I murmured to my sisters, “There is truly nothing else that we can do in this home, only pray, pray, pray.”
 My dad heard my comments.
 I remember his reaction as he lovingly but firmly taught me, “As long as you will be in this house, you will pray, pray, pray.”